4 current pages

 Review windows, source lists, and correction paths make these pages useful without promising fake live certainty.

-Use the utility page when the question is immediate.
-Use the guide when the whole weekend still needs shape.
+Use the practical page when the question is immediate.
+Use the guide when the whole weekend still needs structure.

 A Providence weekend guide for travelers who want one compact city with strong meals, good hotel options, and an easy downtown rhythm.